 Rose O'Neal Greenhow

 Rose O'Neal Greenhow (1817-1864) was a popular socialite in Washington, DC, and a spy for the South during the Civil War.
-The National Archives has digitized and made available in the Online Catalog 175 documents that the U.S. Intelligence Service seized from Greenhow's home in August 1861.
-See all descriptions and digital copies of records related to Rose O'Neal Greenhow in the Online Catalog
+The National Archives has digitized and made available in the National Archives Catalog 175 documents that the U.S. Intelligence Service seized from Greenhow's home in August 1861.
+See all descriptions and digital copies of records related to Rose O'Neal Greenhow in the National Archives Catalog

 Search Tips: To see thumbnails of the digital copies, click Refine Search and check the Descriptions of Archival Materials linked to digital copies box.
 To see a biographical note about Rose O'Neal Greenhow, click on her name where you see it hyperlinked in a catalog description.